Who is eligible to apply for Work Study approval?

 Please note that most supervisors are reviewing applications, requesting interviews, and offering employment as applications come in, regardless of the position closing date.
 Postings will be closed when all positions are filled.
 It is best to apply as soon as possible to avoid disappointment.

 If you have questions about the Experience Guelph system, please contact the Experiential Learning Hub at firstname.lastname@example.org.

 - Students must have a valid social insurance number.

-- In order to hold to the integrity and intent of the program, it is recommended that students do not work more than 10-15 hours per week.
+- It is recommended that students do not work more than 10-15 hours per week.

-- Students are not permitted to hold two Work Study jobs at the same time.
+- Students are not permitted to hold more than one Work Study job at the same time.

-- Students hired under the Work Study Program are considered an employee within their hosting department.
-Any discrepancies concerning hours of work, payroll or personnel issues should be directed to the hiring department.
+- Students hired under the Work Study Program are considered employees of the University of Guelph.
+Any questions concerning hours of work, payroll or personnel issues should be directed to their supervisor.